alficles/composite-claims/composite-claims.md

 If a claim listed in the "crit" claim is not present in a claim set, the claim set **MUST** be rejected.

-If a claim listed in the "crit" claim is present in a claim set as part of an "env" claim (and, should it be decrypted, be processed as a sibling of that "env" claim), if the value of the claim is not decrypted (for any reason) and processed and any possible value of the claim would result in the request being rejected, the claim set **MUST** be rejected.
-Since any processor **MAY** decrypt or not decrypt claim values in a "env" claim, this means a processor **MAY** reject any claim set that contains a claim that could have a value that would require rejection.

 If a "crit" claim is present in a claim set, a processor **SHOULD** consider claims it does not understand to be acceptable if they are not present in the "crit" claim, unless application-specific processing defines otherwise.
 That